Ephemant/PRG_LESSONS/README.md

 # PRG_LESSONS

-This repository will contain practical examples programmed in C/C++ and Python language
+This repository will contain practical examples based in C/C++ and Python language